Imagine a website based on a combination of an intuitive, easy-to-use blogging platform and the viral power of social media.

 Clicking the part option simply adds a '. . .' graphic to your story to delineate a new section:

-Medium is integrated with Unsplash, containing over a million royalty-free images you can use in your story.
+Medium is integrated with Unsplash, containing over a million royalty-free images you can use in your story (or see this list of other free stock photo sites you can use).

 To add an image from Unsplash is simple.
 Click the search icon, type in what you're looking for, and press enter—then just select the image you need.